 gradlew -Dtest.single=testName test

-NOTE: Maven and Gradle are their own monster — what is shown here is minimal to cover the basics.
+Note: Maven and Gradle are their own beasts.
+What is shown here is minimal to cover the basics.
 Check out their documentation if you want to learn more.

-So, if unit testing is so amazing, why isn’t everyone awesome at it?
-Well, unit testing just isn’t easy to implement.
-It takes a lot of development skill and time, developers tend not to enjoy it very much, and it takes commitment and time to maintain test suites.
+So, if unit testing is so important, why doesn’t everyone do it consistently?
+Well, unit testing isn’t easy to implement.
+It also takes a lot of development skills.
+Developers tend not to enjoy unit testing very much.
+It takes commitment and time to maintain test suites.